 cannot fall in or out of Seaweed.

-In the meantime I'll have the nets up partially when underway
+In the meantime I will have the nets up partially when

 without guests aboard.
 This is not the best solution.

 secure in my home.
 The next time I pull out the sewing machine I'll

 make a padded border to go at the top of the netting.
 It will give

 me an "edge" and be a bit tidier.
 In the meantime it will be Good

 This is my Singer 221, circa 1937.
 She is a gem.